How can we do work with heat? How can we convert some disordered energy back into ordered energy?

 energy of mass (J)

-Save your Word document (your name_exm3.docx), go to Blackboard, Assignments, Extra Credit 3, and attach your document.
+Save your Word document (your name_exm3.docx), go to Canvas, Assignments, Extra Credit 3, and submit your document.